RasaHQ/lena-examples/README.md

 ]
 ```

-This shows that your custom headers (like `x-auth-token` and `lena-test`) successfully passed through the entire chain.
+This shows that your custom headers (like `x-auth-token` and `test-header`) successfully passed through the entire chain.